Image courtesy of http://www.physicalgeography.net/

 Map Discussion: Zhang/Howe

 Th., Sep.
-28: Net ageostrophic divergence, alternative perspective on ageostrophic wind
+28: Vorticity Continued, Net ageostrophic divergence, Mid-term Review (no-slides)

 Reading: Martin 6.1